PinkQween/ViOS/README.md

 🌈 Why ViOS?
 ------------

-ViOS is not just a clone of the course—it’s an extension.
-It keeps the structured educational benefit while evolving with unique features and philosophical goals.
-It’s for learners, rebels, and those who want to break the system down—one opcode at a time.
+ViOS is a platform for those who want to go deep into systems programming.
+It’s handcrafted, educational, and designed to be extended.
+Whether you’re learning how memory works or building custom features, ViOS is for you.

 ___________